ritaturk/xenko-docs/manual/get-started/xenko-launcher.md

 The launcher initially prompts to install the latest version of Xenko and the Xenko Visual Studio plugin.

+> [!NOTE]
->**Note:** Using Xenko VS plugin, you can edit your shaders directly from Visual Studio.
+> Using Xenko VS plugin, you can edit your shaders directly from Visual Studio.
-It also provides syntax highlighting, live code analysis with validation, error-checking, and navigation.
+> It also provides syntax highlighting, live code analysis with validation, error-checking,
+> and navigation.
 It is not mandatory to install this plugin, however we recommend to install it.

 Accept the invitation and proceed to the installation.